person12-max/assignment-08/Assignment-08-main/part1/README.md

 ### Processes

-1. In which file does the the process table exist? *your answer here*
+1. In which file does the the process table exist? proc.c
-2. What is the struct name of the process table? *your answer here*
+2. What is the struct name of the process table? ptable
 3. When there is a context switch from one process to another, where are the values of the registers of the old process saved? *your answer here*
 4. What are the 6 possible states of a process?
 Also, give a brief phrase describing the purpose of each state.
-	1. *your answer here*
+	1. Running : The process is currently executing
-	2. *your answer here*
+	2. Embryo : The new process is being created
-	3. *your answer here*
+	3. Runnable : The process that is ready to start running
-	4. *your answer here*
+	4. Sleeping : The process is blocked for an input or output
-	5. *your answer here*
+	5. Zombie : The process that has terminated.
+It has finished executing but it is still in the process table.
-	6. *your answer here*
+	6. Unsued : The process is unused
-5. What is the function that does a context switch between two processes? *your answer here*
+5. What is the function that does a context switch between two processes? swtch()
-6. Explain how the context switch function works (Note, this "function" *may* be in an assembly file). *your answer here*
+6. Explain how the context switch function works (Note, this "function" *may* be in an assembly file).
+Context switching is when the cpu changes procesess.The way it works is that we push the old registers with the old tasks onto the stack.
+Then, we switch stacks and once we do so, we can then pop registers off that stack, allowing us to continue the new process.

 ### Process Startup and running

-1. What function from 'main.c' creates the first user process? *your answer here*
+1. What function from 'main.c' creates the first user process? userinit()
 2. Where do we actually start running processes in our code?
-That is, what is the actual function that has an infinite loop for running processes? *your answer here*
+That is, what is the actual function that has an infinite loop for running processes? scheduler()

 ### Files and File Descriptors: